 - 50 Baking Cinnamon Imperials** (about ¾ of a bottle; found with the baking supplies)

 - OPTIONAL: Lemon-Infused Vodka

 - Combine the juice and cinnamon imperials.
 Stir until the imperials have fully dissolved.
 Add the Ginger Ale before serving.
 Note: to speed up punch readiness, have juices chilled before combining with the rest of the ingredients.

-To Make ‘Adult-Only’: Add Lemon-flavored vodka (homemade or purchased).
-One half ounce to one ounce per serving depending on serving size.
+To Make ‘Adult-Only’: Add 1 1/2 cups Lemon-flavored vodka (homemade or purchased).
+One and one half ounce to two ounces per 1 cup serving.